A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Notation

 \section{Notation}

-An ideal $I$ in a ring $A$ is called locally nilpotent if all elements of $I$ are nilpotent (this is called a nil ideal in \cite{BO78}).
-We will often use that smooth affine maps have the lifting property for locally nilpotent ideals (see \cite[\href{https://stacks.math.columbia.edu/tag/07K4}{Tag 07K4}]{stacks-project}).
+An ideal $I$ in a ring $A$ is called nil if all elements of $I$ are nilpotent (this is called a locally nilpotent ideal in \cite{stacks-project}).
+We will often use that smooth affine maps have the lifting property for nil ideals (see \cite[\href{https://stacks.math.columbia.edu/tag/07K4}{Tag 07K4}]{stacks-project}).